michael-lazar/jetforce/README.md

 ## Features

 - A built-in static file server with support for gemini directories and CGI scripts.
-- Lightweight, single-file framework with zero external dependencies.
+- An extendable application framework that loosely mimics the [WSGI](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface) interface.
-- Modern python codebase with type hinting and black style formatting.
+- A lean, modern python codebase with type hints and black formatting.
-- Supports concurrent connections using an asynchronous event loop.
-- Extendable components that loosely implement the [WSGI](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface) server/application pattern.
+- A solid networking foundation based on the [twisted](https://twistedmatrix.com/trac/) engine.

 ## Installation